Electric car: Public charging

 Some companies are building battery swapping stations, to substantially reduce the effective time to recharge.
 Some electric cars (for example, the BMW i3) have an optional gasoline range extender.
 The system is intended as an emergency backup to extend range to the next recharging location, and not for long-distance travel.

-Electric roads

-Electric road technologies which power and charge electric vehicles while driving were assessed in Sweden from 2013.
-The assessment was scheduled to conclude in 2022.
-The first standard for electrical equipment on-board a vehicle powered by a rail electric road system (ERS), CENELEC Technical Standard 50717, has been approved in late 2022.
-Following standards, encompassing "full interoperability" and a "unified and interoperable solution" for ground-level power supply, are scheduled to be published by the end 2024, detailing complete "specifications for communication and power supply through conductive rails embedded in the road".
-The first permanent electric road in Sweden is planned to be completed by 2026 on a section of the E20 route between Hallsberg and Örebro, followed by an expansion of further 3000 kilometers of electric roads by 2045.
-A working group of the French Ministry of Ecology considers ground-level power supply technologies the most likely candidate for electric roads, and recommended adopting a European electric road standard formulated with Sweden, Germany, Italy, the Netherlands, Spain, Poland, and others.
-France plans to invest 30 to 40 billion euro by 2035 in an electric road system spanning 8,800 kilometers that recharges electric cars, buses and trucks while driving.
-Two tenders for assessment of electric road technologies are expected to be announced by 2023.

 Vehicle-to-grid: uploading and grid buffering

 During peak load periods, when the cost of generation can be very high, electric vehicles with vehicle-to-grid capabilities could contribute energy to the grid.
 These vehicles can then be recharged during off-peak hours at cheaper rates while helping to absorb excess night time generation.
 The batteries in the vehicles serve as a distributed storage system to buffer power.

 Lifespan

 As with all lithium-ion batteries, electric vehicle batteries may degrade over long periods of time, especially if they are frequently charged to 100%; however, this may take at least several years before being noticeable.
-A typical warranty is 8 years or 100000 mi, but they usually last much longer, perhaps 15 to 20 years in the car and then more years in another use.
+A typical warranty is 8 years or 100000 mi, but for non-professional drivers mileage may not be relevant, and the batteries usually last much longer, perhaps 15 to 20 years in the car and then more years in another use.